Jharkhand: Ancient period

 The region has been inhabited since the Mesolithic-Chalcolithic period, as shown by several ancient cave paintings.

-Stone tools have been discovered from Chota Nagpur plateau region which is from Mesolithic and Neolithic period.
+Stone tools have been discovered from Chota Nagpur Plateau region which are from the Mesolithic and Neolithic periods.
 There are ancient cave paintings in Isko, Hazaribagh district which are from Meso-chalcolithic period (9000–5000 BCE).
-During 2nd millennium BCE the use of Copper tools spread in Chota Nagpur Plateau and these find complex are known as the Copper Hoard Culture.
-In Kabra-Kala mound at the confluence of Son and North Koel rivers in Palamu district various antiquities and art objects have found which are from Neolithic to the medieval period and the pot-sherds of Redware, black and red ware, black ware, black slipped ware and NBP ware are from Chalcolithic to the late medieval period.
-Several iron slags, microliths, and potsherds have been discovered from Singhbhum district which are from 1400 BCE according to carbon dating age.
+During 2nd millennium BCE the use of Copper tools spread in Chota Nagpur Plateau and these find complexes are known as the Copper Hoard Culture.
+In the Kabra-Kala mound at the confluence of the Son and North Koel rivers in Palamu district various antiquities and art objects have been found which are from the Neolithic to the medieval period and pot-sherds of Redware, black and red ware, black ware, black slipped ware and NBP ware are from Chalcolithic to the late medieval period.
+Several iron slags, microliths, and potsherds have been discovered from Singhbhum district that are from 1400 BCE according to carbon dating age.
 The region was ruled by many empires and dynasties including Nanda, Maurya and Gupta during ancient period.

-In Mahabharata, the region was referred as Kark Khand due to its location near Tropic of Cancer.
+In the Mahabharata, the region was referred as Kark Khand due to its location near Tropic of Cancer.
 During the age of Mahajanpadas around 500 BCE, Jharkhand state was a part of Magadha and Anga.
 In the Mauryan period, this region was ruled by a number of states, which were collectively known as the Atavika (forest) states.
 These states were subdued and were forced to accept the hegemony of the Maurya empire during Ashoka's reign (c.
 232 BCE).
-In ancient site of Saridkel, burnt bricks houses, red ware pottery, copper tools, coins and iron tools found which are belongs to early centuries CE.
-The Brahmi Inscription have been found in Khunti district which are from 3rd century BCE.
+In the ancient site of Saridkel, burnt brick houses, red ware pottery, copper tools, coins and iron tools have been found which belong to the early centuries CE.
+Brahmi inscriptions have been found in Khunti district which are from the 3rd century BCE.
 Samudragupta, while marching through the present-day Chotanagpur region (North and South), directed the first attack against the kingdom of Dakshina Kosala in the Mahanadi valley.

 Medieval period

-In the 7th century, Chinese traveller Xuanzang passed through the region.
+In the 7th century, the Chinese traveller Xuanzang passed through the region.
 He described the kingdom as Karnasuvarna, with Shashanka as its ruler.
-To the north of Karn-Suberna was Magadha, Champa was in east, Mahendra in the west and Orissa in the south.
+To the north of Karn-Suberna was Magadha, Champa was in the east, Mahendra in the west, and Orissa in the south.

-During medieval period, the region ruled by Nagvanshi, Pala, Khayaravala, Ramgarh Raj and Chero ruler.
-A Buddhist monastery has been found in Hazaribagh which was built during the Pala rule in 10th century.
-Bhim Karn was Nagvanshi king during medieval period.
-He defeated Raksel dynasty of Surguja when they Invaded the reign with cavalry.
+During the medieval period, the region was governed by Nagvanshi, Pala, Khayaravala, Ramgarh Raj and Chero rulers.
+A Buddhist monastery has been found in Hazaribagh which was built during the Pala period in the 10th century.
+Bhim Karn was a Nagvanshi king during medieval period.
+He defeated the Raksel dynasty of Surguja when they invaded the region with cavalry.